domoticz/domoticz-android/README.md

-# DomoticzForAndroid
+# Domoticz for Android
-This is a Android client for Domoticz and is available for download in the Play Store.
+This is a Android app for Domoticz and is available for download in the Play Store.

 # Domoticz
 -----